Bardiarms/Information_Retrieval_in_Healthcare/README.md

 1. Handling noisy or invalid paraphrases during RTT can be considered one of the challenges that should be dealt with.
 2. Ensuring meaningful summary content despite language translation artifacts is another one.
 3. Using several libraries together and handling outputs to be compatible and usable in every step was also frustrating.
+4. Translation process on dataset was time-consuming slow and needed several hours to be done, specially when using MarianMT model.

 ---